jamesafurman/CS300/README.md

 How did you approach the problem?
 Consider why data structures are important to understand.

   I had two considerations in my approach to the problem: first, the efficiency of the program, and second, forward-compatibility with functionality that is likely to be required of such a program in the future.
+Given these, there was no difference in worst-case efficiency among the various data structures we considered for the project, but a search tree stood to be most forward-compatible and more runtime-efficient in the functionality likely to be added.

 How did you overcome any roadblocks you encountered while going through the activities or project?